Chio-ux/Pharmaceutical_Sales_Analysis-/README.md

       downturns, increased competition, changes in customer preferences, or external factors such as global events affecting the market.
 8. Top Product Classes: Analgesics generated the most sales with 2.4 billion dollars, followed by Antiseptics with 2.2 billion dollars.
 The least sales were from Antibiotics (1.8 billion dollars) and
    Antimalarials (1.5 billion dollars).
-9. Addressing Declines: Investigate the reasons behind the YoY decline in countries like Germany and develop strategies to counteract these declines, such as market research to understand changing customer preferences or exploring new markets.

 ### Recommendations